 Around the same time, King Alfred the Great named Winchester the capital of the Kingdom of Wessex, and things stayed that way for a couple of hundred years or so.

-It was the year 913 AD, and the Vikings had already claimed large swaths of land in England, a period known as Danelaw.
-For the most part, Danish settlers lived separately to Anglo-Saxons, and the Anglo-Saxons left them alone as part of a peace agreement.
+It was the year 913 AD, and the Vikings had already claimed large swaths of land in England, a period is known as Danelaw.
+For the most part, Danish settlers lived separately from Anglo-Saxons, and the Anglo-Saxons left them alone as part of a peace agreement.
 Nevertheless, when Northampton was recaptured from the Danes, it became the capital of England for around 200 years.

-York enjoyed its time as a capital within England in the Kingdom of Northumbria during the Anglian settlement.
+York enjoyed its time as the capital within England in the Kingdom of Northumbria during the Anglian settlement.
 It was then captured in the 9th century by the Vikings to become the capital of the Kingdom of Jorvik.
 However, this only lasted for around 100 years.
 In 954 AD, the Viking king Eric Bloodaxe was expelled from the city, and York became incorporated into the new Anglo-Saxon state.

 When London became entangled in a civil war during the 17th century, King Charles I claimed Oxford as his capital while Oliver Cromwell claimed the City of Westminster as his.

 We should note that London as you think of it today is actually a county that’s home to two neighbouring cities (as well as many districts): the City of London and the City of Westminster.
 Today, everybody knows that London is the capital of Great Britain.
-But as you can see, there’s more than meets the eye to London’s tale.
-To know more about the history of London, have a lookout at our Top Tours in Britain.